When Delhi HC mentioned facts of another case in Chidambaram’s bail order

 In his 41-page verdict on November 15, Justice Suresh Kumar Kait of the high court reproduced some paragraphs from a 2017 Supreme Court order rejecting bail to Delhi-based lawyer Rohit Tandon in a money-laundering case.

-The judge also referred to a previous 2017 order of the high court in the case of Rohit Tandon versus Enforcement Directorate in which it was observed that "there is a provision of trial by a special courts in case of 'schedule offences' under PMLA.
-Possibility of joint trial would arise under Section 44 of PMLA only when charge-sheet is filed upon completion of investigation and the case is committed to the Special Court.
+The judge also referred to a previous 2017 order of the high court in the case of Rohit Tandon versus Enforcement Directorate in which it was observed that "there is a provision of trial by a special court in case of 'schedule offences' under PMLA.
+Possibility of a joint trial would arise under Section 44 of PMLA only when charge-sheet is filed upon completion of the investigation and the case is committed to the Special Court.

 INX media case: Delhi HC denies bail to Chidambaram